Uploading Videos Using the Upload Module

 The Upload module uses a dynamic ingest process to retrieve and transcode video content.
 When you select a file to upload, Video Cloud uses a pull-based process to pull the content from a storage location where it then uses the Zencoder transcoding service to transcode the content.

-To access the Upload module, click Upload in the navigation header.
+To access the Upload module, open the Upload module.

 Supported video formats